 231 CELL PHYSIOLOGY Experimental techniques used to elucidate chemical and physical mechanisms within living cells.
 Prerequisites: Biology 103; Chemistry 141, 142 and permission of instructor.
 Four hours.
 Pennypacker.
-Alternate years, 1981-82.
+Alternate years, 1983-84.

 236 LIMNOLOGY The ecology of standing waters; the biota of lakes as related to the geological, physical, and chemical conditions of lakes.
-Pre-requisite: Biology 102, chemistry.
+Prerequisites: Biology 102, chemistry.
 Four hours.
-Henson.
-Not offered 1981-82.
+Potash.

 237 ECOLOGY OF RUNNING WATERS Stream and river environments, adaptations of organisms to varying physical, chemical, and biotic conditions.
 Prerequisites: Biology 102, chemistry.
 Four hours.
 Potash.
-Not offered 1981-82.

 250 INVERTEBRATE ZOOLOGY Anatomy, physiology, and life histories of representatives of the more important phyla.
 Four hours.
 Henson.
-Not offered 1981-82.

 251 INSECT STRUCTURE AND FUNCTION Anatomy and physiology with emphasis upon growth, reproduction, and sensory physiology.
-Pre-requisite: 104 or permission of the instructor.
+Prerequisite: 104 or permission of the instructor.
 Four hours.
-Happ.
+Happ and Wilson.